20. Training and Orientation Materials

 The final draft of the report of evaluation prepared by the site team should be concise, accurate, and defensible through written (self-study or addendums) or observed (site visit verification) evidence.
 Information in the report of evaluation draft must be understandable to the COE members and to the administration of the college and the university.
 Clarity is an absolute requirement.

-At the conclusion of review of all the Standards and upon recommendation of the site team chair, the accreditation status and the assigned length of time for that status is determined by a vote of the Council, unless the Council notes deficiencies which may result in an adverse action.
-If substantial compliance with a Standard(s) is assigned, the Council proposes a remedy for the deficiency and sets a time line for the college to come into compliance.
-Special notation is made in the recommendation section of the final report of evaluation when a college is in substantial compliance or non-compliance with a Standard(s).
-Other recommendations are suggestions for improvement for the educational program.
+At the conclusion of review of all the Standards and upon recommendation of the COE reviewer, the accreditation status and the assigned length of time for that status is determined by a vote of the Council, unless the Council notes deficiencies which may result in an adverse action.
+If major or minor deficiencies with a Standard(s) are noted, the Council proposes a remedy for each deficiency.
+Notation is made in the Recommendation section of the final report of evaluation when specific deficiencies are not identified, but the Council wishes to provide suggestions for improvement for the educational program.

 When the Council notes deficiencies which may result in an adverse accreditation action, it will defer the accreditation decision, give written notice to the college of each deficiency and recommendation, and provide the college with an opportunity to respond in writing pursuant to Section 10.6.
 The college's response must only include documentation, data, or other information relevant to the deficiencies identified by the Council that may result in an adverse accreditation action.
 The college must notify the Council of its intent to respond within fifteen (15) days after receipt of the draft report of evaluation and file its response with the Council within thirty (30) days after receipt of the draft report of evaluation.
-An adverse accreditation action is defined as withholding initial or renewed accreditation, or denial of a request for change in accreditation status, denial of a reasonable assurance status, or assignment of limited or terminal accreditation.
+An adverse accreditation action is defined as withholding initial or renewed accreditation, denial of a reasonable assurance status, or assignment of terminal accreditation.

 If the Council notes deficiencies regarding Standard 2, Finances that may result in an adverse accreditation action, the college may submit new financial information only if all of the following conditions are met: